eobodo/configrouter/README.md

   },
 ```

-#### Routes much be unique to the method it is defined under.
+#### Routes must be unique to the method it is defined under.
 Each parent HTTP method must contain a "default" and "notFound" route and handler.

-#### Finally create and call the Router
+### Finally create and call the Router

 ```js
   let Router = new ConfigRouter();